-A complete—and honest—guide to female travel in Pakistan, from one of the most experienced foreign female travelers to blog about the country… me!
+A complete—and honest—guide to female travel in Pakistan, from one of the most experienced foreign solo female travelers to blog about the country… me!
 Who said women can’t travel to Pakistan?

 - Background: What’s up with women in Pakistan?

 - Is it safe for women to travel in Pakistan?

 - What to expect from female travel in Pakistan